joshbasquez/AzureAD_to_AmazonConnect/README.md

 - Add the desired Amazon Connect users to an Azure AD Group
 - Ensure powershell has the Azure Powershell Module, and is able to connect to your tenant via Connect-AzAccount
 - Edit script or open to verify the $exportFile filename
 - Connect to the Azure Account.
-Change to the directory with .ps1, and Run Script, provide the displayname of the AzureAD
+Change to the directory with .ps1, and Run Script, provide the displayname of the AzureAD Group containing the Connect Agents
 - upload the csv into Amazon Connect by a Connect Administrator (Connect -> User Management -> Add new users -> Import Users using a .csv template)